 Biophilic design is becoming more popular in modern interiors, focusing on creating spaces that connect people with nature.

-While comfort, efficiency, and durability are paramount, an authentic biophilic design incorporates natural light, ventilation, low-tox materials, open spaces, natural shapes and forms and vegetation.
+While comfort, efficiency, and durability are paramount, an authentic Biophilic design incorporates natural light, ventilation, low-tox materials, open spaces, natural shapes and forms and vegetation.

-Kellerts’ framework has been the basis for including more biophilic design principles in modern buildings and homes.
-Below are the dimensions and attributes that define Kellerts’ biophilic framework:
+Kellerts’ framework has been the basis for including more Biophilic design principles in modern buildings and homes.
+Below are the dimensions and attributes that define Kellerts’ Biophilic framework:

 Direct experience of nature